Search results

 Weekly

-Bid adjustments based on CPA, ROAS, CTR
+Bid adjustments (CPA, ROAS, CTR)

 Negative keyword review (Google)